-There is a demand in the job market for people with keen thinking skills who can manage, evaluate and interpret large amounts of data.
-As the many spheres of human interaction expand globally, people trained in this degree program are increasingly sought-after for their broad, holistic knowledge and perspectives.
+The demand in the job market is for people with keen thinking skills who can manage, evaluate and interpret large amounts of data.
+As the many spheres of human interaction expand globally, people with the training of this degree are increasingly sought-after for their broad, holistic knowledge and perspectives.
 Some career opportunities include:

 - acting as legal advocates in international cases

 - analyzing and proposing policies

 - conducting postgraduate academic research

 - consulting for private and public organizations

 - curating cultural resources

 - directing nonprofit organizations

 - directing programs in the private or public sector

-- managing culture or heritage resources in the private or public sector
+- managing culture or heritage resources in private or public sectors

 - planning communities

 - teaching